-An associated paper ("Christianity and Science: An Adventist Perspective") noted that science developed in a civilization with a Christian world view, many of the founding fathers of science were devout Christians, and many scientists today are also believers.
-Evidence from developments in physics during this century suggests that a totally naturalistic world view is insufficient to explain all the observations.
+This paper is one of a set of three.
+The other two are entitled "A Biblical-Christian Approach to the Sciences" and "Integrating Faith and Learning in the Teaching of Physics".
+The two associated papers note that science developed in a civilization with a Christian world view, that many of the founding fathers of science were devout Christians, and that prominent scientists today are also believers.
+Evidence from developments in physics during this century suggests that a totally naturalistic world view is insufficient to explain all the scientific observations.
 However, this evidence may lead to various metaphysical philosophies such as the New Age, pantheism, and eastern mysticism.
-Next, evidence for a personal designer/creator is discussed.
+Thus, evidence for a personal designer/creator is discussed next.